webzerone-code/news_aggregator/README.md

 this is sample env config for the parameters fetching data uses<br/>

-1- rename env.example file to .env which match my .env file and supply api keys for the first providers
+1- rename env.example file to .env which match my .env file and supply api keys for the first 2 providers and database connections

 2- laravel horizon config <br/>